Jakesta13/MinecraftSolutions/BookDupe_Detect/README.md

 * Minecraft server

 You will also need an NBT viewer of your choice.

-You could try [DriveHQ}(https://drivehq.com) for the FTP server as you get 1GB free, whcih is plenty.
+You could try [DriveHQ](https://drivehq.com) for the FTP server as you get 1GB free, which is plenty.